jakop345/cloudron-box/README.md

 * rmdirapp.sh should be callable without a password
-** Add a file called /etc/sudoers.d/yellowtent with the following contents: girish host = (root) NOPASSWD: /home/girish/yellowtent/box/src/rmappdir.sh
+** Add a file called /etc/sudoers.d/yellowtent with the following contents:
+   Defaults!/home/girish/yellowtent/box/src/rmappdir.sh env_keep=HOME
+   girish ALL = (ALL) NOPASSWD: /home/girish/yellowtent/box/src/rmappdir.sh

    (replace the username and path to rmappdir.sh to match your environment)